nerdErg/GoodForm/tutorial/03-CreateOrUpdateGrailsProject.md

+We now need to install the goodform plugin within a Grails project.

-* If you don't already have a Grails project, you can create one by running
+If you don't already have a Grails project, you can create one by running:

-    grails create-app goodform_example
+    grails create-app goodform_tutorial

+For the purposes of this tutorial, we are going to keep refering to the `goodform_tutorial` Grails project.

-This will create a goodform_example directory containing the default Grails source files.
+This will create a `goodform_tutorial` directory containing the default Grails source files.

-* We now need to install the GoodForm Grails plugin within the Grails project.
-To do this, change to the goodform_example directory and run the following:
+We now need to install the GoodForm Grails plugin within the Grails project.
+To do this, change to the `goodform_tutorial` directory and run the following:

-    grails install-plugin goodform
+    grails install-plugin goodform 1.0.0-SNAPSHOT

+#TODO change version number

-* Once the plugin has been installed, we can now include the form definition.
-As we want the form definition to be present every time the application is run, we include it in the BootStrap.groovy file
+Once the plugin has been installed, we can now include the form definition.
+As we want the form definition to be present every time the application is run, we include it in the `grails-app/conf/BootStrap.groovy` file.

 The form definition should include the complete set of questions you wish to be included in your form.
-We can control the visibility of the questions through the rulesets, which will be covered later
+We can control the visibility of the questions through the rulesets, which will be covered later.

 ```groovy
  class BootStrap {